stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 A payment channel has two participants:

-- I, the _initiator_, who proposes the payment channel, and creates the multi-sig account that will be used for sequence numbers.
-I creates multi-sig account MI and receives disbursement through regaining control of MI at channel close.
+- I, the _initiator_, who proposes the payment channel, and creates the multisig account that will be used for sequence numbers.
+I creates
+account MI and receives disbursement through regaining control of MI at channel close.